Yulee Sugar Mill Ruins Historic State Park

 This site was once part of a thriving sugar plantation owned by David Levy Yulee.

-Yulee was a member of the Territorial Legislative Council, and served in the U.S. House of Representatives and U.S. Senate after Florida statehood.
+Yulee was a member of the Territorial Legislative Council, and served in the U.S. House of Representatives and United States Senate after Florida statehood.

 The park is located in the small town of Homosassa, which is located about 3 miles west of the city of Homosassa Springs.
 Take U.S. Hwy 19 (northbound or southbound) to the town of Homosassa Springs, then turn west onto C.R.
 490 West (Yulee Drive).
 Proceed for approximately 2.5 miles to the park.
 There are brown and white highway signs that will lead you to the park.

 The Ruins of the Mill are situated within five feet of the road and can be easily seen.
-The site offers a picnic pavillion, restroom, tables and grills.
+The site offers a picnic pavillion, restroom, tables for picnicking and grills.